Leaf & Brush Pickup

 Please remember to rake leaves to the curb strip- not in the street- and help clear stormdrains.

-Yard Waste Collection
+Yard Waste Collection:

-Residents may drop off yard waste at the Comly Avenue plant Monday to Friday between 7am and 3pm.
+The collection day will be every Wednesday; if Public Works is unable to complete the collection on Wednesday, they will continue the collection on Thursday.
+Residents may also drop off yard waste at the Comly Avenue plant Monday to Friday between 7am and 3pm.

-NOTE: For larger brush over 4 inches in diameter please call Public Works (856)-858-0533 to schedule collection.
+NOTE: For larger brush over 4 inches in diameter please call Public Works at (856) 858-0533 to schedule collection.

 Brush Collection